Codesai/website/_posts/2017-04-13-mjtordesillas-joining.md

 After a few talks with Carlos, he offered me to join Codesai as an apprentice and I did not have to think twice about it, I had already decided from the moment he offered!
 I have to say, it feels like one of the best decisions I have taken in the last few years.
 Codesai is not only a company with developers that are well known by the community and the industry, we are a group of human beings with aligned purposes and goals that want to make both the world and the industry a better place.

-Following Codesai's spirit of sharing knowledge and teaching, I am currently being mentored by [Manu Rivero](http://twitter.com/trikitrok), we are having weekly sessions to explore concepts and practice skills that are essential for the craft.
+Following Codesai's spirit of sharing knowledge and teaching, I am currently being mentored by [Manu Rivero](http://twitter.com/trikitrok).
+We are having weekly sessions to explore concepts and practice skills that are essential for the craft.
 You can follow our progress at our github repos: [Pair of M's](http://github.com/pair-of-ms)

 I joined Codesai because I wanted to learn, I have learned many things already and so many are there waiting, still to be learned.
 However, I found more than knowledge, I found a group of great people that inspire me every single day.